Parties and political foundations

 The history of the German workers’ movement and of the Social Democratic Party of Germany (SPD) goes back to the German Revolution of 1848; the party has been known by its current name since 1890.
 It is one of the two major German political parties and stands for the vision of a free, just and solidly united society.

-The newest party in the German Bundestag is DIE LINKE.
-(THE LEFT): DIE LINKE. was formed on June 16, 2007 from the successor of the former East German state party and the party for “Work and Social Justice – The Election Alternative” (Arbeit und soziale Gerechtigkeit – Die Wahlalternative – WASG).
+DIE LINKE.
+(THE LEFT) was formed on June 16, 2007 from the successor of the former East German state party and the party for “Work and Social Justice – The Election Alternative” (Arbeit und soziale Gerechtigkeit – Die Wahlalternative – WASG).
 The party members place a special focus on “democratic socialism” in their political program.

 The Free Democratic Party (FDP – Freie Demokratische Partei) was first formed in 1948 as Germany’s liberal party, with Theodor Heuss as the first party chairman.
 The party‘s political platform focuses on the personal freedom of the citizens and market liberalism.